-The Police brief was obtained and the various witness statements were carefully analyzed.
+The Police brief was obtained and the various witness statements were carefully analysed.

-The difficulty in this case was the offending occurred while everyone was asleep so there were no witnesses to the alleged offending.
+The difficulty for the prosecution in this case was the offending occurred while everyone was asleep so there were no witnesses to the alleged offending.
 The victim had made a statement and her friends had also made a statement in relation to what the victim told them about the incident.
-This is called ‘recent complaint’ evidence and is an exception to the hearsay rule.
+This is called ‘complaint’ evidence and is an exception to the hearsay rule.

 After looking at the brief and having lengthy discussions with the client, his parents, a tactical decision was made that we would pursue the Diversion Program.

 The Diversion Program is a Program introduced by Victoria Police and the Courts whereby first time offenders are given an opportunity to avoid a criminal record.

 In order for a person to be placed on the Diversion Program, they must pass through 3 stages.
 These stages are;

 - A recommendation must be made by the Police, in the form of a Diversion Notice that is filed with the Court.